Awni00/research-blog-template/README.md

 </div>

 This repo implements a template for building blog-style webpages for academic research projects.
-It is designed to be easy to use by using [Astro]("a JavaScript web framework optimized for building fast, content-driven websites").
+It is designed to be easy to use by using [Astro](https://astro.build/) ("a JavaScript web framework optimized for building fast, content-driven websites").
 I.e., you can build your webpage by writing the *content* in markdown, without having to worry so much about HTML/CSS.

 The original repo is based on [the following project by Roman Hauuksson](https://github.com/RomanHauksson/academic-project-astro-template), which traces back to [this project page by Keunhong Park](https://nerfies.github.io/).
 As I was using these templates to build my project pages, I ended up implementing some new features for things I wanted to add.
 This repo serves as my own customized version of the template with some additional features, which I plan to continue using for future projects.
 I'm making it public as well in case it is helpful to anyone else building academic blogs.
 Feel free to